SHACHAR KARIV

 Transfer Performance of Models, with Keaton Ellis, UC Berkeley, and Erkut Ozbay, University of Maryland.
 Version: Nov 1, 2024.

-the transferability of economic models for individual decision-making across
+investigates the transferability of economic models for individual

-we evaluate the ability of Expected Utility Theory (EUT), Disappointment
+within-subject laboratory data, we evaluate the ability of Expected Utility

-approximately 92.9% of its within-domain predictive accuracy when generalized
+transferability, maintaining approximately 92.9% of its within-domain predictive

-experimental contexts, suggesting their utility in applications where
+reliable extrapolations across experimental contexts, suggesting their utility

 -